-Bearded dragons would eat green vegetables and food in the wild as well as in captivity.
-Although not all vegetables are considered safe for the beardie, experts state that it is OK to feed a small number of Brussel sprouts to your bearded dragon.
-However, it should only be an occasional treat because the Brussel sprout does not have a favorable ratio of phosphorous to calcium.
-Feeding too much of these ingredients can cause health issues in your beardie.
+Bearded dragons would eat green vegetables and food in the wild, as well as under human care.
+Although not all vegetables are considered safe for beardies, it is acceptable to feed a small number of Brussels sprouts to your bearded dragon.

-Brussel Sprouts are not toxic to beardies.
-This means that they can eat at least a small amount without it causing them to become ill, or worse.
-Sprouts are loaded with vitamin C, fiber, and other vitamins and minerals, that are good for your lizard.
-Unfortunately, though, they also have an undesirable phosphorous to calcium ratio.
+Brussels sprouts are not toxic to beardies.
+This means they can eat at least a small number without becoming ill or worse.
+Sprouts have an excellent sugar level rating (very low) and are also low in oxalates, which add to their appeal.
+Unfortunately, though, they also have an undesirable calcium-to-phosphorus ratio.

 Bearded dragons need calcium in their diet.
-Calcium is especially important to ensure the healthy growth and maintenance of bones.
+It’s especially important to ensure the healthy growth and maintenance of bones.
 But a beardie cannot naturally process calcium.
-In the wild, it would use vitamin D3 that it naturally synthesizes from UVB rays, and this vitamin then helps the body to properly utilize the calcium that a bearded dragon gets from its opportunistic diet.
+In the wild, they use vitamin D3 that they synthesize when exposed to the sun’s UVB rays, and this vitamin then helps the body to properly utilize the calcium that a bearded dragon gets from their opportunistic diet.

-No matter how high the quality of your terrarium lighting, your beardie is unlikely to be getting enough vitamin D3.
-You can dust their food and gut load insects with concentrated calcium powders.
-These deliver a large volume of calcium, and your beardie takes on a small amount of this calcium.
-By providing enough supplementation, it is possible to deliver a decent portion of the calcium that your beardie needs.
+No matter how high the quality of your terrarium lighting is, your beardie is unlikely to be getting enough vitamin D3.
+So, you can dust their food and gut load insects with concentrated calcium powders.
+By providing enough supplementation, you can deliver a decent portion of the calcium that your beardie needs.

 Health Benefits of Sprouts